 We have been driven to do this by our environmental awareness, rather than by legislation or commercial strategy.
 The SYMBIOSE project is a good example of our efforts to minimise our environmental impact, in an intelligent and pragmatic way.

-Managing waste, the volume of which represented around 1000 tonnes in 2018, is a major challenge for LACROIX Electronics: 82.7% of it is currently “recovered”, whether by re-entry to the production circuit, reprocessing or energy recovery.
+Managing waste, the volume of which represented around 1000 tonnes in 2018, is a major challenge for the Electronics activity of LACROIX: 82.7% of it is currently “recovered”, whether by re-entry to the production circuit, reprocessing or energy recovery.

 “To further improve this figure, the next step for us is to join networks.
 Our industrial waste can be used as inputs for other companies in the sector or other industries based in our locality.
 The same goes for water vapour, for example, which can be used in a circuit to everyone’s benefit” says Sébastien Boure.